Korver Visual Arts Center

 Studios and creative tools

-Korver Center studios have expansive windows that let in natural north light.
-The studios include easels, drawing tables and cubicles for student work, and art students have lockers for storing work and supplies.
+Korver Center studios have expansive north-facing windows and include easels, drawing tables, and lockers where art students can store projects and supplies.
 Students also have access to a wide range of artistic tools, including:

 - Electric throw wheels and kick wheels